-Yasharal was warned that he is prohibited from coming onto campus, and Public Safety is watching for him.
-He should be considered dangerous.
-If he is observed on campus, call 911 immediately, then call the Department of Public Safety at (310) 506-4441 (or extension 4441 on campus).
+Lee remains in custody, but is scheduled for release Friday, November 2.
+The University is working with law enforcement, and has secured a restraining order against Lee, prohibiting him from coming on any University property.
+Public Safety will increase patrols, and will be watching for him; he should be considered dangerous.
+If he is observed on any Pepperdine campus, call 911 immediately, then call the Department of Public Safety at (310) 506-4441 (or extension 4441 on campus).
 An important aspect of community safety is all members remaining vigilant and looking out for one another.

 If you have questions, or to report suspicious activity, you may contact Public Safety 24 hours a day: